A small, modern bathroom with a floating vanity, glass shower, and light gray tiled walls and floor.

 Floating Vanity For Space

-A floating vanity is a great way to make your small bathroom feel more open and less crowded.
-Because it’s mounted on the wall, it frees up floor space underneath.
-This gives the room an airy vibe and makes cleaning easier, which is always a bonus.
+A floating vanity is one of the best ways to make a small bathroom feel less crowded.
+Because it mounts to the wall, it opens up the floor underneath and gives the whole room a lighter look.
+It also makes cleaning easier, which matters in a room that gets used every day.

 Large Mirrors Expand Space